Davipb/lakesis/README.md

 * `00`
 Print
-Accepts two arguments: 64-bit length `L` and a reference `R`, in that order (pushed to the stack according to the calling convention).
+Accepts two arguments: 64-bit length `L` and a reference `R`, pushed to the stack according to the calling convention.
 Reads `L` bytes from the memory region `R` points to, interprets them as a UTF-8 text string, and prints them to stdout.

+* `01`
+Random
+Generates a random number between 0 and 0xFFFFFFFFFFFFFFFF and stores it in R0.

+* `02`
+Sleep
+Takes a 64-bit number of milliseconds as an argument and sleeps for that amount.

 ## Calling convention
 Arguments are pushed to the stack in reverse order and cleaned up by the caller.